stephenverderame/cpp_book/src/testing/gtest.md

 ## Test Fixtures

 A lot of times tests will need to share data or logic.
 In that case we can use a test fixture.
 A test fixture is a class derived from `testing::Test`.
 Any protected members will be available in all tests that use the fixture.
 It can provide a default constructor/destructor or override the members `SetUp()` and `TearDown()` to provide initialization and cleanup logic for any shared data.
 The constructor and `SetUp()` are called before each test and the destructor and `TearDown()` is called after each one.
 When I say "shared data", I don't mean that the actual instances of each member are shared, but rather each test has its own instance of the same members.

 Internally, the `TEST` macro creates a class that is a subtype of `Test`.
 We can create a test fixture and use the macro `TEST_F` to create a test that subtypes this custom fixture.
-The first argument to `TEST_F` is the test fixture name and the second argument is the name of the test.
+The first argument to `TEST_F` is the test fixture name, and the second argument is the name of the test.

 ```C++
 class RingbufferFixture : public testing::Test {